 Renowned for its fast process and affordable investment routes, Dominica has been voted the best country for Citizenship by Investment for the fourth time in a row.
-In just three months, investors can get a Dominica passport which grants visa-free access to over 140 countries including the United Kingdom, Europe’s Schengen Area and Hong Kong.
+In just three months, investors can get a Dominica passport which grants visa-free access to over 140 countries, including Europe’s Schengen Area and Hong Kong.
 Some of the additional key features of the programs involve no stay requirements; no wealth, gift, inheritance or capital gains tax; and the recognition of dual citizenship.

 Alternative immigration routes

 If you’d like to migrate to Dominica without applying for the Citizenship by Investment program, several alternative Dominica visa options are available: